Emotions Transcend Race And Culture: Universal Emotions

 Research That Supports the Argument for Universal Emotions

-What this research uncovered was that both newborns and congenitally blind people reacted to emotions in similar ways to the rest of the world.
+This research uncovered both newborns and congenitally blind people reacted to emotions in similar ways to the rest of the world.
 Even research regarding primates and their facial expressions has shown that humans and primates react similarly.
 These pieces of evidence are perhaps the most compelling in the argument for universal emotions.

 The Argument Against Universal Emotions